What Do You Know About Case-Making Clothes Moths

 Usually, after mating, the female moth will lay up to 300 eggs before she dies.
 In the winter, these eggs may take several weeks to hatch, but in the summer months, they can hatch within 4-10 days.
 The male moths will live for up to a month longer to mate with other females and as this cycle continues throughout the summer month the population can grow quite rapidly.
 Once the eggs hatch, they begin feeding right away; the larvae will thrive in ideal conditions where there is food, humidity, and warmth.

-If you are looking to exterminate an infestation or prevent an infestation and fabric damages, you should contact a professional pest control service.
+If you are looking to exterminate an infestation or prevent an infestation and fabric damages in your Davenport, IA home, you should contact a professional pest control service.
 Quik-Kill Pest Eliminators, serving Central and North Central Illinois, as well as Southwest Iowa, are experienced in all aspects of pest control.
 Give us a call and ask how we can help you with your case-making clothes moth questions, problems, elimination, and prevention.